📖 Using phpMyAdmin

 About Your Database Account

-Use the server credentials assigned to you for accessing your server account (avatar and password) to access your databases.
+Use the server credentials assigned to you for accessing your server account (username and password) to access your databases.
 The same credentials assigned to you in your user profile are used for your database credentials.
 There may also be a community database available for use in specific classes.
 If you need access to that database, you will be provided those credentials separately.

 phpMyAdmin Help